SalesRender/plugin-chat-example/README.md

-This plugin create only for testing DIALOG
+This plugin create only for testing CHAT